 The Carlsbad City Council could schedule an advisory vote on the airport plan (or anything else, for that matter).
 The results would not be binding since the city does not have jurisdiction over the airport.

-The city has submitted an extensive comment letter on the draft EIR for the Master Plan and the County will have to respond to those comments as part of the final EIR.
-Meanwhile, the city is considering next steps regarding its approach to the County.
+The city has submitted an extensive comment letter on the draft EIR for the Master Plan and will submit a comment letter on the recirculated portions of the draft EIR.
+The County will have to respond to those comments as part of the final EIR.
+The city is considering next steps regarding the future of the airport and its approach to working with the County.
+The city held a public meeting to discuss how city officials and the community can work together to influence the future of McClellan-Palomar Airport on June 19, 2018.
+Watch the meeting video.
+See the PowerPoint presentation slides.
+City staff will return to the City Council to present a potential strategy for consideration.

 McClellan-Palomar Airport is operated by the County of San Diego and offers commercial flights, executive/private jet general aviation services.
 The county is in the process of updating the airport master plan, which provides a blueprint for development of the airport over the next 20 years.
 Watch the county's video about the master plan.